engineer-man/piston-bot/README.md

 ```
 ````

-You can edit your last **/run** message if you make a mistake and the Bot will edit it's initial response.
+You can edit your last **/run** message if you make a mistake and the bot will edit it's initial response.